 When I saw the video of the RadWagon I started talking myself into why I needed one.
 When I was on RadPowerBikes.com I watched videos for their other bikes (RadRover, RadMini) but I kept coming back to the RadWagon.

 (**Hey.
-If you buy a bike, select “Referred By A Friend” at checkout.
-Put in the name of your friend.
-Brad Gibala.
+That link above is my referral link which I get to send to friends.
 That’s right, we’re friends.
-They have a Refer A Friend program where YOU and I both get a $50 Amazon gift card.
+They have a Refer A Friend program where YOU and I both get a $50 Amazon gift card when you buy a bike via my link.
 We’re welcome.**)

 I never want anything.
 If I want something its because I see it having a purpose.
 When I mention something a couple of times it means its probably the best thing you could ever buy even if I don’t own it.